Mikuni Carb Installation and Tuning Instructions

 Two shaft couplers are included with the kit.
 Slide one over each end of the of the stub shafts on the ends of the carbs facing each other. ( In some instances the ends are rough and need to be smoothed with a file in order for the couplers to slide on.)
 If using a lever arm to connect to the throttle linkage, slide it onto the connecting shaft at this time.
 Place the shortened connecting shaft between the end of the throttle shaft stubs and slide the couplers so that they are half on the throttle shaft stubs and half on the connecting shaft.
 Next, insert the small screws into the couplers and tighten each one to firmly attach the couplers to each shaft.
 Make sure that the connectors are tight enough that the both carbs will open all the way equally.

 When using stock SU linkage on a Volvo B18/B20 or other engine with rod and lever type throttle linkage, rotate the linkage arm on the connecting shaft until it lines up with the linkage arm that was used to couple to the SU carb linkage.
 There should be a ball end stud in the kit.
 This should be attached to the hole in the lever arm farthest from the connecting shaft end.
 The ball socket end of the arm on your original linkage should fit over the end of this ball stud.
-Now that the linkage is all attached, but still loose, you can work on making sure that the carbs are in proper synchronization ( they start to open and finish opening at the same time ) and that both fully open and close.
+When the linkage is attached, but still loose, you can work on making sure that the carbs are in proper synchronization ( they start to open and finish opening at the same time ) and that both fully open and close.
 It is strongly recommended that an additional throttle return spring be attached to assure that the throttle slides return all the way to the idle speed setting when the throttle is closed.

 The photo below shows the stock SU lever type linkage on a Volvo 140 attached to lever arm on the shaft between the 2 carbs.
 Note the throttle return spring recommended to assure that the throttle plates completely return to their resting position.

-As an alternative to connecting the throttle cabe or linkage rod to the lever on the intermediate shaft, a throttle cable can be attached directly to one of the the carbs using an available adapter bracket as in single carb applications.
+As an alternative to connecting the throttle cabe or linkage rod to the lever on the intermediate shaft, a throttle cable can be attached directly to one of the carbs using an available adapter bracket as in single carb applications.

 On the back of the carb there is a black fitting in the shape of a hex nut with a small hole in the center. ( Some carbs may be delivered with a short choke cable attached through this hole. ) In either case, unscrew this fitting.
 There is a spring behind it that will cause the fitting to pop out when it is unscrewed.
 Under the spring is a brass plunger with a slot in the top.
 This is the choke or cold start plunger.
 Pulling it outwards opens a passage which allows more fuel to flow into the carb.